ahgamut/torchrecorder/README.md

 Note that for rendering a network during training, you can use TensorBoard and [`torch.utils.tensorboard.SummaryWriter.add_graph`](https://pytorch.org/docs/stable/tensorboard.html#torch.utils.tensorboard.writer.SummaryWriter.add_graph), which records and renders to a `protobuf` in a single step.
-The intended usage of `torchrecord` is for presentation purposes.
+The intended usage of `torchrecorder` is for presentation purposes.